AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 # Secret

-Secrets are used to authenticate both Client Credential clients and Hybrid clients.
+Secrets are used to authenticate both client credential clients and hybrid clients.
-            A Secret has an expiration date or can be created to never expire.
+            A secret has an expiration date or can be created to never expire.
 We advise to avoid creating secrets that do not expire.
-After a Secret expires it can no longer be used to authenticate the Client.
-Any access token issued while a Secret is still valid will be active until the token itself expires.
-The same applies to refresh tokens, which are issued to Hybrid clients.
+After a secret expires it can no longer be used to authenticate the client.
+Any access token issued while a secret is still valid will be active until the token itself expires.
+The same applies to refresh tokens, which are issued to hybrid clients.
 Safe storage of secrets is your responsibility.
-OSIsoft Cloud Services does not store secret values, so once lost there is no way to retrieve the value of a Secret.
+OSIsoft Cloud Services does not store secret values, so once lost there is no way to retrieve the value of a secret.
             For some guidelines on use of secrets, refer to the [Credential Management](xref:CredentialManagement) topic.
+Secrets are used to authenticate both client credential clients and hybrid clients.
+A secret has an expiration date or can be created to never expire.
+We advise to avoid creating secrets that do not expire.
+After a secret expires it can no longer be used to authenticate the client.
+Any access token issued while a secret is still valid will be active until the token itself expires.
+The same applies to refresh tokens, which are issued to hybrid clients.
+Safe storage of secrets is your responsibility.
+OSIsoft Cloud Services does not store secret values, so once lost there is no way to retrieve the value of a secret.

 ## Properties

-For HTTP requests and responses, the Secret object has the following properties and JSON-serialized body:
+For HTTP requests and responses, the secret object has the following properties and JSON-serialized body:

 Property Name | Data Type | Description
  --- | --- | ---